InstAI-Co/AI_Module_Sample_Code/README.md

-# InstAI C-Series AI Module Sample Code
+# InstAI E-Series AI Module Sample Code
 This sample code demonstrates how to communicate with InstAI Compact-Series AI Module in C/C++ on your host.

 Currently compatible with Raspberry Pi platform and Arduino framework.
-## C-Series AI Module
+## E-Series AI Module
-InstAI C-Series AI Module provides the following object detection(OD) operation modes:
+InstAI E-Series AI Module provides the following object detection(OD) operation modes:
 1. **Idle Mode (IDLE_MODE)**: When AI Module is in idle state, it would not provide any information to Host even when the interested objects were detected.
 2. **Object Detection Mode (OD_MODE)**: When any of the interested objects were detected, interrupt event occurred, which means the OD result is ready to be retrieved from Host. <br /> <img src="./readme_pic/op_od_mode.svg">
 3. **Sensor Motion Object Detection Mode (S_MOTION_OD_MODE)**: Switch to sensor motion detection state upon entering this mode.
 When sensor detects the difference between captured images, NPU would be powered up, started to inference the latest image and provide the OD results.
 When NPU has not detected any of the interested objects for more than 5 seconds, AI Module switches back to sensor motion detection state to save power consumption. <br /> <img src="./readme_pic/op_smotion_od_mode.svg">